thelegumeduprix/twitch-polls/README.md

 - Make sure the changelog is up-to-date: Everything that was "unreleased" previously should now live under a new version header under appropriate sub headers (features, bugfixes, internal changes).
 - Make sure the same version number is updated in the package.json and also run `npm install` once so that it is reflected into the package-lock.json.

-2. Trigger the GitHub worflow "Release a new version":
+2. Trigger the GitHub workflow "Release a new version":

 - Pick the `main` branch with the latest commit
 - Enter the previously chosen version number and hit "Run workflow"